bparanj/crystal/programming/ai/visualization.md

 Devin:

 Create a new project.
+Sample data must be different from default data used in the display.
+Deploy every change and after every feedback.
 Use d3js to develop:

 **Project Description: “Accuracy Over Time” Line Chart**